Learn how to make stencils with the Cricut Maker, the machine that pairs with your creativity for your most amazing projects ever!

 How to Make Easy Stenciled Blocks

-With our prepared stencil, we’re ready to make our project!
+With the prepared stencil, you’re ready to make!

 Here’s what you’ll need to make the blocks:

 - 4 wood blocks – 2 x 6 x 6